Introduce Yourself

 Well done! 🎉

-Here, we have a some audio recordings, that include phrases from this lesson.
-Listen closely to each recording.
+Now it’s time to test your knowledge with this listening comprehension exercise.
+We have some audio clips that include phrases from this lesson.
+Listen closely.
 Can you follow the conversations?
-Do you understand what the speakers are saying?
+Do you understand what’s being said?

 Hallo